Riverfront Park Project

 The planned park will have many attractive features, including children’s play areas, an interactive water feature, and a stage and events lawn for concerts and other events.
 It will also be a place to sit and enjoy the beautiful outdoor amenities and view of the Rappahannock River.

-The City has established a Riverfront Task Force to guide the design process from an initial park vision to preliminary design options to final concept design.
+The City established a Riverfront Task Force to guide the design process from an initial park vision to preliminary design options to final concept design.

 City of Fredericksburg Project Leaders